Disclosure: When you make a purchase through our links, we may receive a commission.

 It is important to note that tubeless tires require the use of specially formulated tires and rims to create the best and safest results.

-A tubeless tire’s rim is padded with stretchy material in order to prevent airflow from entering during periods of stress.
+A tubeless tire’s rim is padded with stretchy material to prevent airflow from entering during periods of stress.

 There is a wide range of styles when it comes to rims.
 However, they usually contain central channels so that fitting is easier.